-Parents should advise the school of the reason for the child's absence by telephone, email or in person on the first day of absence and provide the school with an expected date of return.
+Parents should advise the school of the reason for the child's absence via the school absence line or email to school office.
+Parents may be asked to provide medical evidence where there are repeated absences.
 Absence will be categorised as follows: